 Conclusion

-Knowing how things work when it comes to API development, you should have got clarity on whether you want to make an API of your own or want to delegate the task to someone else.
+Knowing how things work when it comes to API development, you should have gotten clarity on whether you want to make an API of your own or want to delegate the task to someone else.
 Either way, APIs will always be a crucial part of any application to manage and fetch data.

 Implementation of APIs brings a completely new outlook to the way things are done in an app.
-It saves a lot of time for developers and hence is of high importance.
+It saves a lot of time for developers and hence, is of high importance.

 Hopefully, this post helps you understand the process behind developing an API and the best practices to incorporate into it.

-That will be all for this blog, thanks for reading.
+That will be all for this blog.
+Thanks for reading.
 Good luck!

 FAQs